section-engineering-education/engineering-education/articles/react-native-firebase-phone-authentication/index.md

 ### Result

-Here is the sign in flow if the Device Verification API works properly.
+Here is the sign-in flow if the Device Verification API works properly.

 ![With SafetyNet](/engineering-education/react-native-firebase-phone-authentication/safetynet.gif)